Bluetooth and WiFi Bugs Can Leak Sensitive Data From Billions of Devices

 Network problems like this are not new.
 Unfortunately, no matter how careful you are, it’s sometimes impossible to avoid bugs like these since the problem lies with the vendor.

-However, having a 24/7 IT support team that is proactive in identifying and mitigating such risks can be extremely beneficial.
+However, having a 24/7 managed IT services team that is proactive in identifying and mitigating such risks can be extremely beneficial.
 Additionally, they will likely be able to help you with any upgrade to your IT systems and stay on top of threats.
+Additionally, we can help to assist with IT infrastructure upgrades, system monitoring, and implementing cybersecurity best practices to keep your business secure.

 Here at ER Tech Pros, we understand that you need to focus on your core business.
-If you would like assistance implementing any of the tips above or need more information on cybersecurity, schedule a call with one of our IT experts today.
+If you would like assistance implementing any of the tips above or need more information on cybersecurity, schedule a call with one of our IT experts today to know more about how managed cybersecurity and IT services can support your business.

 TALK TO AN EXPERT